SAP-samples/ui5-exercises-codejam/chapters/1.03-first-model/readme.md

 }
 ```

 We defined a new model with an empty string as its name, which makes it the default model of the app.
-The `dataSource` for the model is `capService`, which is a new `dataSource` we created that links to our backend application that is being served on the same domain as our UI5 app (see [chapter 1 - step 7](/chapters/chapter001#7-run-our-app)).
-We can inspect the data at [http://localhost:4004/browse/Books?$expand=genre](http://localhost:4004/browse/Books?$expand=genre).
+The `dataSource` for the model is `capService`, which is a new `dataSource` we created that links a location we will define shortly (`/browse/`).
 The model we created is of type [OData](https://www.odata.org/getting-started/) V4, which is a [RESTful](https://www.youtube.com/watch?v=bhn-Dl87SDE) protocol that heavily used within the SAP ecosphere.
 We will learn more about OData and its strengths in the upcoming chapters.
 Let's go through the settings we set for the model:
 - We set the `operationMode` to `Server`, which is mandatory for filtering and sorting queries with OData V4.
 - We set the `synchronizationMode` to `None`, which is also mandatory for OData V4.

-### 2. Add a new `<Table />` to our `app/webapp/view/App.view.xml` that consumes the model
+### 4. Add a new `<Table />` to the `app/webapp/view/App.view.xml`

 We can now go ahead an consume the newly created model in our `app/webapp/view/App.view.xml`.